Before First Flight

 disarmed and HIGH (~2000us) as

 armed.
 AUX1 is the low-latency switch, sent with every packet, and only supports on/off (2-position) operation.
 ExpressLRS uses AUX1 to determine if your model is armed and this is the most reliable way to be able to tell your model to disarm.
-If your arm switch is in another aux channel, it may be several packets before that switch is transmitted, and there's no guarantee that the Receiver will actually receive that packet.
+If your arm switch is in another aux channel, it may be several packets before that switch is transmitted, and there's no guarantee that the Receiver will receive that packet.

 Please make sure your ARM mode is on the AUX1 channel, and the armed state is set ~2000.